cloudfoundry-attic/cf-abacus/lib/utils/lock/README.md

 lock
 ===

-A mini wrapper around the lock module that makes it a bit easier to use.
+A mini wrapper around the Node lock module that makes it a bit easier to use.

 Usage
 ---